-re already well positioned for existing resilience and retrofit projects. desertification and work on extreme weather and impact reduction we have the freedom to pivot to new markets where adaptation
+The Group's broad expertise means we are already well positioned for existing resilience and retrofit projects.
+The Group already has the ability to treat desertification and work on extreme weather and impact reduction

+Project lengths are often short, meaning we have the freedom to pivot to new markets where adaptation projects, such as dams and flood defences.